favware/graphql-pokemon/README.md

 For the full documentation of the deployed version please see [the GraphQL Playground on the API](https://favware.tech/api).

-**Please note that if you visited my site normally before a cache-clear refresh (Control + F5) might be required due to the Service Worker caching the regular site data!**
+**Please note that if you visited my site normally before a cache-clear refresh (Control + F5 / Command + Shift + R) might be required due to the Service Worker caching the regular site data!**